pantheon-systems/documentation/source/content/terminus/03-examples.md

 ## Deploy Code

-When you're ready to test a new set of changes, use Terminus to deploy code from development environments up to the Test environment while pulling the database and files down from Live.
+You can use Terminus to test a new set of changes.
+Deploy code from development environments up to the Test environment while pulling the database and files down from Live.

 1. Run the command below to deploy the code: